 But first, she poured her own heart out.
-Comparing to where she was in 2017 to 2012, she said, "Through becoming a mother I lost a lot of myself.
+Comparing to where she was then to 2012, she said, "Through becoming a mother I lost a lot of myself.
 I mean, I've struggled, and I still do struggle being a mum, it's really hard.
 But tonight, kind of winning this feels full circle and like a bit of me has come back to myself.

 "But I can't possibly accept this award, and I'm very humbled and I'm very grateful and gracious, but my artist of my life is Beyoncé...The Lemonade album was just so monumental."

 "All us artists adore you," Adele continued.
 "You are our light.
-And the way that you make me and my friends feel, the way you make my black friends feel is empowering, and you make them stand up for themselves.
+And the way that you make me and my friends feel, the way you make my Black friends feel is empowering, and you make them stand up for themselves.
 And I love you, I always have."